-Malaysia’s currency, the Ringgit has experienced downward pressure over the past few years.
+Over the past few years Malaysia’s currency, the Ringgit (RM), experienced downward pressure; however, since the beginning of 2018, it has been strengthening to US$1 = RM3.94.
 In 2013, the average exchange rate for the Malaysian Ringgit against the US Dollar was US$1=RM3.12.
 In 2014, US$1=RM3.30.
 In 2015, it was US$1=RM3.90.
-For 2016, it averaged around RM4.12.
-The exchange rate for the month of May 2017 hovered around RM4.30 to US$1.
-The lower exchange rate has impacted Malaysia’s economy and the government has been taking financial policy steps to strengthen its currency.
-The weaker ringgit and slower growth have dampened consumer sentiment and spending throughout 2016 and into early 2017.
-In Q2 2017, the Malaysian Ringgit strengthen slightly against the US dollar.
+For 2016, it averaged around RM4.15 and in 2017 it hovered around US$1 to RM4.30.
+The lower exchange rate impacted Malaysia’s economy and the government has been taking financial policy steps to strengthen its currency.
+The weaker ringgit and slower growth dampened consumer sentiment and spending throughout 2016 and into early 2017.

-Malaysia is negotiating a Regional Comprehensive Economic Partnership (RCEP), which is a free trade agreement (FTA) between the ten ASEAN members and six countries where ASEAN have existing FTAs.
+Malaysia is party to the Regional Comprehensive Economic Partnership (RCEP) negotiations, which is a FTA between the ten ASEAN members and six countries of which ASEAN has existing FTAs.
 The goal of the RCEP is a more comprehensive regional economic integration among its members.
-The RCEP also aims to simplify and harmonized the RCEP member countries’ respective bilateral FTAs.
+The RCEP also aims to simplify and harmonize the member countries’ respective bilateral FTAs.